-For the processing and submission of the forecast, the following points should be adhered to:
+For the preparation and submission of the forecast, the following points must be adhered to:

-- 1) During the current year the estimated total payment application for that year should be submitted, including already paid amounts in the year; - 2) The forecast should include justifications for the forecast e.g. explanations on any changes from previous forecast; - 3) The forecast shall include estimated payment applications for each programme and year, including the current year; - 4) Each forecast should be updated and reviewed carefully as this input is important for the FMC/NMFA.
+- The amounts should be realistic.
+There is no need to include a reserve in the forecast.
+Any reasonably underforecasted amount will not limit the amount to be paid by the FMO; - During the current year the estimated total payment application for that year should include already paid amounts earlier in the same year (e.g. the September forecast should take into account the amount paid to the programme following the approval of the March IFR); - The forecast should always include justifications of the forecasted amounts (e.g. why and how were the amounts included in the forecast and calculated), especially regarding any changes from the previous forecast; - The forecast shall include estimated payment applications for each programme and year, including the current year and up to 2025; - Each forecast should be updated and reviewed carefully by the POs and quality assured by the CAs prior to submission as this input is important for the FMC/NMFA.